 As more and more I read about the road through Afghanistan, more and more regret that live in these centuries.
 Now on the border have only two possible checkpoints far from the route on a map, the country is not a touristic destination at all and for crossing a border with China through Wakhan corridor and Wakhjir pass guys from caravanistan.com say:

 The last foreigner to cross here was probably somewhere in the 1940’s.

-But this route connect with another famous road – Karakorum highway – highest paved road in the world.
-But Karakorum highway go up to Himalaya mountains, and Silk road goes down to Taklamakan desert.
+But this route connects with another famous road – Karakorum highway – highest paved road in the world.
+But Karakorum highway goes up to Himalaya mountains, and Silk road goes down to Taklamakan desert.

 Here in Luoyang, Silk road ends after 8-9000 km.

 Now one of best website to find information how to travel on Silk road you may find in caravanistan.com.
 All about landmarks, visas and the embassies of the countries through which road pass, and of course my favorite – Border crossing map 🙂